• Skip to primary navigation

 The perfect comforting family meal, this easy cottage pie features a layer of flavourful meat and veggies topped with fluffy mashed potatoes.

-Cottage Pie, otherwise known to many as Shepherd’s Pie is a basic and easy dish to put together.
-It’s a classic English dish that has been around for a long time and has many variations of it.
+Cottage pie, which is often called Shepherd’s pie is a classic British dish that has been around for a long time and has many variations of it.

-The best part about my recipe is that you can make the filling all in one skillet - meaning, less mess as you would only have one pot to clean!
+What I love most about this recipe is that the filling comes together in just one skillet—less mess and only one pot to clean!

-There’s actually just one main difference between Shepherd’s Pie and Cottage Pie: the minced meat.
+The main difference between Shepherd’s Pie and Cottage Pie lies in the meat.

-Shepherd’s Pie is usually made with ground lamb, and Cottage Pie is usually made with ground beef.
+Shepherd’s Pie is traditionally made with ground lamb, while Cottage Pie uses ground beef.

-However, ground lamb isn’t something that’s easily found in many grocery stores - even restaurants use ground beef and still call the dish Shepherd’s Pie.
+That said, ground lamb isn’t always easy to find in many grocery stores, and even restaurants often use beef but still call it Shepherd’s Pie.

 Making this British favourite is super easy, doesn't require particular equipment, and the filling comes together all in one pot.

-All you need is a cast-iron skillet or a shallow enameled cast iron pot (I always use this {affiliate link} Le Creuset shallow casserole).
+All you need is a cast-iron skillet, an oven-safe pan or a shallow enameled cast iron shallow casserole.

-Step 1.
-Start by gently sauteed in olive oil the carrot, onion and celery.
-Cook them on low-medium heat until softened, then transfer them into a bowl.
+STEP 1.
+Sauté carrot, onion, and celery in olive oil over low-medium heat until softened, then transfer to a bowl.

 recipe step 3 and 4 collage: first image showsvegetables added to the meat, followed by tomato paste and thyme sprigs.
 Second image shows stock added into the skillet.

-Step 3.
-Return the veggies into the pan with the meat, add a few sprigs of fresh thyme, followed by the tomato paste and Worcestershire sauce, and stir-fry all the ingredients for a couple of minutes.
+STEP 3.
+Add the veggies back to the pan with the meat, stir in fresh thyme, tomato paste, and Worcestershire sauce, and cook for 2 minutes.

 recipe step 5 and 6: first image shows skillet topped with mashed potatoes.
 Second image shows the baked cottage pie ready to be served.

-Cooking tip: At this point, you can either chill or freeze the pie for later use, but make sure you transfer it into a freezer-friendly container!
+Cooking tip: At this point, you can either chill or freeze the pie for later, but make sure you transfer it into a freezer-friendly container!

 Step 6.
 Transfer the skillet into a preheated oven and bake for 10-15 minutes, and then place it under the grill for a further 5 minutes.